cyn-nguyen/circulate/README.md

 - You can locate my visual component by running the application (a splash screen will be displayed while the application is loading)
 - You can save the state of my application by <b>File > Save donation log to file</b>
 - You can reload the state of my application by <b>File > Load previous donation log from file</b>

+### Phase 4: Task 2

+1. Fri Nov 28 10:22:30 PST 2025
+<br> Donation item "item1" added to log with 10 available
+2. Fri Nov 28 10:22:34 PST 2025
+<br> Donation item "item2" added to log with 20 available
+3. Fri Nov 28 10:22:38 PST 2025
+<br> Donation item "item3" added to log with 30 available
+4. Fri Nov 28 10:22:48 PST 2025
+<br> Donation item "item2" status changed to "pending pick up"
+5. Fri Nov 28 10:22:55 PST 2025
+<br> Donation item "item3" status changed to "picked up"
+6. Fri Nov 28 10:23:03 PST 2025
+<br> Donation item "item3" added to log with 30 picked up (*should not be printed*)
+7. Fri Nov 28 10:23:03 PST 2025
+<br> Donation log filtered by status "picked up"
+8. Fri Nov 28 10:23:07 PST 2025
+<br> Donation item "item2" added to log with 20 pending pick up (*should not be printed*)

+There is a bug that I can't figure out how to fix: when a donation item's status is changed (as in 4 and 5), additional events are later logged stating that that item has been added to the log (as in 6 and 8), when really it has just been updated in the log (no new items are actually added).
+This "donation added" event is created when addDonation(Donation donation) is called within DonationLog, since I only want the event to be created when a new item is added.
+The setter methods in Donation that change a donation's status which creates a "status changed" event are not related to the "donation added" event, so I'm not sure why these extra events are being logged.
+The donation log maintains the same number Donation items when items' statuses are changed, so I don't want these events to be created in this case.
+When donation items are added to the log, their status is initially set to "available", so these events are not representative of what is happening.